Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 The Univac 1 Computer system (1951)

-image of the UNIVAC 1 Computer System from 1951
+UNIVAC Computer System

 The Univac 1 Computer System (1951)

-Univac Computer Magnetic Tape Storage Tie Tack (1953)
+UNIVAC Computer Magnetic Tape Storage Tie Tack (1953)

 image of a Univac tie tack